Information loss under coarse-graining: a geometric approach

 One can write down a partial differential equation describing the flow of the singular part of the metric by the requirement that $\bar{\mathcal{L}} g^{(s)}_{\mu \nu} = 0$.

 This equation determines the components of the metric in the relevant direction which can be obtained by solving this equation.
-Such equations have recently been solved for different kinds of RG flows~\cite{geompaper} near critical points.
+Such equations have recently been solved for different kinds of RG flows near critical points in Ref~\cite{geompaper}.
 The change in the analytic part of the metric close to the critical point should be dominated by the change in parameter space distance in Equation~\ref{lieequation} (with higher order corrections).
-Together, this allows us to predict the scaling of the metric for linear beta functions with correlation length $\xi$ and coarse graining length $b$
+Together, this allows us to predict the scaling of the metric for linear beta functions with correlation length $\xi$ and coarse-graining length $b$

+We note that this is a non-trivial result.
+It says that on ignoring some degrees of freedom in an Ising spin system (not observing them experimentally), one should be able to measure the temperature and magnetic field equally well from the coarsened system.
+The argument in statistical mechanics is somewhat technical but our confidence in the result comes from the numerical work in Ref.~\cite{ben} which foreshadowed the argument above.

-We have shown (eqs.~\ref{sing1} and~\ref{sing2}) that information about the relevant components, contained in the singular part of the metric, is preserved under RG flow whereas information about the irrelevant components, contained in the analytic part of the metric, reduces (eq.~\ref{analytic2}).
+To summarize, we have shown (eqs.~\ref{sing1} and~\ref{sing2}) that information about the relevant components, contained in the singular part of the metric, is preserved under RG flow whereas information about the irrelevant components, contained in the analytic part of the metric, reduces (eq.~\ref{analytic2}).
 This is the information theoretic meaning of universality.
 The RG can be understood as a flow of the model manifold under which irrelevant components of theory becomes harder and harder to distinguish and can hence be ignored in a description of a theory at long length or time scales.

 We note some assumptions that have gone into the analysis.
 We have assumed the $\bbeta$ functions that determine the RG flows are linear.
 In typical cases, it is possible to make analytic coordinate changes that make the $\bbeta$ functions linear.
-The Fisher information will then no longer be given by Equation~\ref{FIMfreenergy} but it should be possible to incorporate these corrections.
+The Fisher information will then no longer be given by Equation~\ref{FIMfreenergy}, because the Hamiltonian will not be linear in the new variables.
+It should be possible to incorporate these corrections.
 In other cases, the $\bbeta$ functions are inherently non-linear~\cite{raju2017renormalization} which leads to logarithmic and other corrections.
-It should be interesting to examine the significance of these inherent nonlinearities for information theory.
+It will be interesting to examine the significance of these inherent nonlinearities for information theory.

 Universal scaling behavior typically comes with analytic and singular \textit{corrections to scaling}.
 It is possible that such corrections can be organized by relevance using information theory by systematically including them in the free energy.
 With the FIM as metric, the scalar curvature is small in the thermodynamic limit, scaling like $\xi^d/L^d$ with $\xi$ the correlation length, quantifying the intrinsic non-Gaussianity of fluctuations.
 By using the Fisher Information density, the divergence of the Ricci curvature can be identified with the the divergence of the correlation length as occurs near critical points \cite{ruppen, ruppen2, geompaper2}.